AaronL1011/Assignments/Term_1_Workbook/README.md

 **Identify** TWO ethical issues, and **discuss** the extent to which an IT professional is ethically responsible in terms of the issue.

-**aggressive sales and marketing practices designed to mislead and deceive consumers**
+**Aggressive sales and marketing practices designed to mislead and deceive consumers**

 The Australian Computer Society released their own Code of Ethics to which every ACS Member is expected to follow.
 Principle 3 of the ACS Code of Ethics states;
 "Honesty.
 You will be honest in your reputation of skills, knowledge, services and products".
 This ethical issue of the misleading, or deceipt of consumers directly violates